 - Do not wash any toys that are stuffed with fiberfill or foam beads, stuffed very densely, or contains paper or plastic stiffeners or joints.

-- Remove toys from the washing machine, brush, and air dry.
+- Remove toys from the wash, brush, and air dry.
+If you hand washed the toy, squeeze (don’t wring!) out as much water as possible or consider tossing it in the washer just for the spin cycle.
 Don’t place stuffed toys in the dryer.
 They may lose their shape or shrink.
 You can hang them up on a clothesline (but keep away from direct sunlight—this could cause colors to fade!) or place them next to a dehumidifier.
 The latter might take a few days but will definitely prevent any damage.

 - Maintain your toys and keep them looking new!
 The Ultimate Accidental Housewife by Julie Edelman recommends washing any animals that you or your children sleep with every two weeks (with your sheets).
 Dust and brush them regularly.
 If you do spill something on a stuffed toy, deal with it immediately.
 Do not rub a spill because it will become more ingrained in the fur.
 Instead, shake the toy outside or over a towel and then use a damp sponge to blot any leftover residue away.
 Finish by blotting with a dry towel.
 Repeat as necessary.

 For any toys that are older, delicate, or have sewn-on parts that could be damaged in a wash, use this method instead.

 You Will Need:

 - A bag large enough to hold the toy

 - Get a bag that is large enough to hold the toy and put the toy in it.